 - the letter-motion as an attachment to the e-mail described in 9.B.iii below and-if possible-file a redacted version of the letter-motion publicly on ECF. - E-mailing of Documents to Chambers.
-Simultaneously, the party should email to Chambers (CronanNYSDChambers@nysd.uscourts.gov) (1) a clean (i.e., unredacted) copy of the document; (2) a copy of the document highlighting the information that has been redacted in the ECF filing; and (3) an unredacted copy of the letter-motion described in 9.B.ii above, should the party also be seeking leave to file that letter-motion with redactions under seal. - C. Procedure for Filing Sealed Documents.
+Simultaneously, the party should email to Chambers (CronanNYSDChambers@nysd.uscourts.gov) and to the Courtroom Deputy, Meghan Henrich (Meghan Henrich@nysd.uscourts.gov) (1) a clean (i.e., unredacted) copy of the document; (2) a copy of the document highlighting the information that has been redacted in the ECF filing; and (3) an unredacted copy of the letter-motion described in 9.B.ii above, should the party also be seeking leave to file that letter-motion with redactions under seal. - C. Procedure for Filing Sealed Documents.
 Any party seeking to file a document under seal shall proceed as follows: - i.
 Sealing Exhibits.
 Any party seeking leave to file an unsealed or redacted document with a fully sealed exhibit attached thereto should file the main document (in accordance with the procedures in 9.B above, if the party seeks to do so with redactions) on ECF, accompanied by a single page marked "SEALED" in place of any exhibit that the party seeks leave to file under seal, regardless of the actual length of such exhibit.
 The party should simultaneously file a letter-motion seeking leave to file in that manner according to the procedure described in 9.B.ii and 9.B.iii above. - ii.
 Sealing Entire Documents.
 Any party seeking leave to file under seal an entire submission (with or without exhibits) should not file anything on ECF in the first instance.
-The party should instead e-mail an unredacted copy of the submission to Chambers (CronanNYSDChambers@nysd.uscourts.gov) and include as an attachment to the e-mail a letter-motion seeking leave to file in that manner addressing the standards set forth in 9.B.ii above.
+The party should instead e-mail an unredacted copy of the submission to Chambers (CronanNYSDChambers@nysd.uscourts.gov) and to the Courtroom Deputy, Meghan Henrich (Meghan_Henrich@nysd.uscourts.gov) and include as an attachment to the e-mail a letter-motion seeking leave to file in that manner addressing the standards set forth in 9.B.ii above.
 See, e.g., Amodeo, 71 F.3d at 1048-53; Lugosch, 435 F.3d at 119-26. - D. Filing Instructions.
 The Court will include any further instructions, including for the filing sealed or redacted versions of the document(s) and the accompanying letter-motion, in its order disposing of the application to redact or seal.